 It happens to the best of us whether we admit to it or not; at the end of the day, that’s life.
 The intention to do better next time and then in the long term is what really counts!

-So now we have established that you can make a difference and that you only need to change your lifestyle choices to make huge changes to the planet.
-Let’s briefly discuss four of the sustainable lifestyle changes that you can adopt to facilitate that change.
+So now that we have established you can make a difference, let’s briefly discuss four sustainable lifestyle changes you can adopt to facilitate that change.

 Is Zero Waste Achievable?

-The aim of the zero waste philosophy is simple; send nothing to landfill.
+The aim of the zero waste philosophy is simple; send nothing to landfills.

 Do you know that some zero wasters can fit all their discarded waste for one year into a mason jar!